Launching Teradata Server Management Using CloudFormation

 - [Optional] Under Tags, specify up to 10 unique key-value pairs for resources in your stack, allowing you to search at a later time for the resources you launched.

-- [Optional] Under Advanced, set additional options for your stack, such as notifications and a stack policy.You can click Learn more to get more information.You can change the Rollback on failure setting to No if you want to troubleshoot a stack failure.
-The default setting is Yes.
+- [Optional] Under Advanced, set additional options for your stack, such as notifications and a stack policy.Setting the Rollback on failure value to No enables troubleshooting after a stack failure.

 - Click Next.The Review page appears.